The Deb (film): Legal dispute

-In May 2025, Wilson received attention in the press after she made a series of disparaging posts on The Debs Instagram acount about MacInnes, who was performing on a yacht at the 2025 Cannes Film Festival.
-Wilson captioned a video of the performance "Charlotte MacInnes in a culturally inappropriate Indian outfit on Len Blavatnik’s luxury yacht in Cannes — ironically singing a song from a movie that will never get released because of her lies and support for the people blocking the film’s release".
+In May 2025, Wilson received attention in the press after she made a series of disparaging posts on The Debs Instagram account about MacInnes, who was performing on a yacht at the 2025 Cannes Film Festival.
+Wilson captioned a video of the performance, "Charlotte MacInnes in a culturally inappropriate Indian outfit on Len Blavatnik's luxury yacht in Cannes—ironically singing a song from a movie that will never get released because of her lies and support for the people blocking the film's release".
 The film's writer Hannah Reilly also spoke out against the controversies unfolding around the film.

 In July, one of the companies which produced The Deb in partnership with Wilson, AI Film, filed a case in the NSW Supreme Court claiming that Wilson had blocked the release of the film due to the status of her US court case and "threatened the Australian distributor of the film that she would obtain an injunction to prevent its release, breaching her contractual duties and causing the distributor to withdraw its offer".
-The suit also alleged the motive behind Wilson’s actions were to devalue the production’s worth and pressure the other companies involved in the film into selling their stake to Wilson’s company Camp Sugar.
+The suit also alleged the motive behind Wilson's actions were to devalue the production's worth and pressure the other companies involved in the film into selling their stake to Wilson's company Camp Sugar.
 Wilson denied the claims, stating "I want nothing more than to have this film released".

 During August, MacInnes' lawyer issued Wilson with a defamation concerns notice, alleging that Wilson's posts had contained lies including "that she (MacInnes) changed her story about being sexually harassed by a producer after being cast in another production and given a record deal."

-MacInnes’ Lawyer also claimed that Wilson had publicly named her as an alleged victim of sexual harassment without her consent.
+In November 2025, Wilson appeared on 60 Minutes to address the court cases.
+Wilson denied the claims in defamation suits against her and rejected claims she had orchestrated a smear campaign against Ghost, which claimed Ghost was a “sex trafficker” and “Indian Ghislaine Maxwell.”
+Ghost, Cameron, Holden and MacInnes refused to appear, citing impropriety of doing so during legal proceedings.

+In April 2026, the defamation proceeding between MacInnes and Wilson began in the Federal Court of Australia.
+On 22 July 2026, Federal Court of Australia Justice Elisabeth Raper cleared Wilson of both defamation and breach of confidence, dismissed the case, and decreed that Wilson's legal costs be paid by MacInnes.
+Barristers for MacInnes confirmed that an appeal of the decision of the Federal Court of Australia would be made.

 Release

+The Deb premiered on 15 September 2024 as the closing film of the 2024 Toronto International Film Festival.
 In October 2025, it was announced that Australian company Rialto Distributions would release the film in Australia and New Zealand on January 15, 2026.
+On the scheduled release date AI Film pushed the date to 9 April 2026, amid legal disputes.

+It grossed $226,848 in Australia and $12,792 in New Zealand, for a total of $239,640.